apiaryio/blueprint-transactions/README.md

 - If certain component isn't available in the source data, it is present in both the `pathOrigin` object and the Transaction Path as an empty string.
 - The `requestName` component is defined as name of the request followed by parentheses containing effective value of the `Content-Type` header.
 Any of those two parts can be omitted.
 If both parts are present, they're separated by a single space ` ` character.
 - The `responseName` component is defined as HTTP code of the response followed by parentheses containing effective value of the `Content-Type` header.
-Any of those two parts can be omitted.
+The Content-Type part can be omitted.
 If both parts are present, they're separated by a single space ` ` character.

 ## Examples